 Step Five: Bake and serve.

-If you are looking for an overnight hashbrown breakfast casserole, this recipe is perfect for you!
+If you are looking for an overnight breakfast casserole, this recipe is perfect for you!

 I have made this casserole many times the night before baking.
-Just assemble as you would up to step four and then cover and refrigerate overnight.
-Add an extra 10-15 minutes to the total baking time in the morning.
+Just assemble as you would up to pouring the eggs over the hash browns and then cover tightly with plastic wrap and refrigerate overnight.
+Remove from the refrigerator when the oven is preheating and add an extra 10-15 minutes to the total baking time.

 Easy-peasy and perfect for when you are entertaining.

-- If you would like to FREEZE this breakfast casserole for later use, bake and cool before freezing in a freezer safe pan (like a foil disposable pan).
+In fact, you can even FREEZE this breakfast casserole for later use.
+Bake in a freezer-safe pan (like a foil disposable pan) and cool completely.
 Wrap well in foil and freeze.
 Defrost in fridge night before planning to eat and then cook for 30 minutes at 350 or until warmed through.

 - 16 ounces frozen hashbrowns defrosted (this is usually half a bag)